MackenzieMathClub/mackenziemathclub.github.io/index.md

 <br/>
 Meetings are at lunch in room 227.
 <br/>
-Enigma math club: Mondays
+Mackenzie Math club: Mondays
 <br/>
 Boys math help: Tuesdays
 <br/>
 Girls math help: Thursdays
 <br/>
-Consider coming to Enigma!
+Consider coming to Mackenzie Math Club!
 We'll be doing crypto, puzzles, contest prep and interesting problems.
 <br/>
 Tuesdays are boys math help, and Thursdays are girls math help.
 Show up to help or be helped, and I can't promise anything, but there *might* be pizza.